elegantlyclandestine/elegantlyclandestine/README.md

 ## It's Nicole!
 Hi!
 I'm **Nicole Holloway**, but well, you could just call me "Nicole."
 I'm in college, I enjoy making (~~and suffering with~~) programs on my free time, especially in my favourite language of all time, **C++**.

-**A lot of the stuff I work on falls on one of two categories:**
+**A lot of the stuff I work on falls on one of three categories:**
 * Purposeful.
 * Random.
+* Unfinished.

-*You will see most of my projects fall on the latter, hah!*
+*You will see most of my projects fall on the last two, hah!*

 **I currently maintain a few projects under my belt, including but not limited to:**
 * `playbook`, a message splitter and scripting language for multi-proxying with Discord bot Tupperbox